 By comparison last year NYS 2017 Rate Request early filings were higher at 12.3% small group and 19.3% for individuals.
 The final filing rates were lower NYS 2017 Final Rates were 8.3% small group and 16.6% for individuals.
 The NYS 2016 Rates final rates were 9.8% small group and 17.1% for individuals.
 Using these past figures one projects a 2018 Final Rates of 7% small groups and 14% individuals.

 With only 3 months of mature claims in 2017 to work of off Insurance Actuaries have little experience to predict accurate projections.
-Simply put the less credible information presented to actuarial the higher the uncertainly and higher than expected rate increase.
+Simply put the less credible information presented to actuarial the higher the uncertainty and higher than the expected rate increase.
 The national rate trend, however, has been much higher than in past years due to higher health care costs and the loss of Federal reinsurance fund known as risk reinsurance corridor.

 While small group rates are better risk and naturally lower rates.
 There is some rate shock with notably Careconnect.
 CareConnect, the financially struggling health insurance arm of Northwell Health, has asked the Cuomo administration to allow an average 30 percent premium hike on the individual market in 2018.
 The company, which lost $157 million in 2016, is asking for small group increases that range between 9 and 24 percent.